ilarsf/aarc_lts/for-learners/getting-started/program-overview.md

               <h4>Physical Considerations</h4>
               <p>This intensive format can be physically demanding, especially for those new to rowing.
 Participants should be prepared for:</p>
               <ul class="mb-0">
-                <li>Multiple sessions in a single day during the first weekend</li>
                 <li>Possibility of bruising during the flip test</li>
                 <li>Cumulative fatigue across consecutive days of learning</li>
               </ul>